 Healthy Budget Groceries

 Finally, as you prepare your cheap shopping list, don’t sacrifice your health.
 The food that you buy needs to be nutritional and balanced.
 Don’t succumb to the idea that healthy food is expensive; it can be, but it doesn’t have to be.
-My frugal grocery shopping ideas are mostly healthy food items that are both filling and delicious.
+My frugal grocery shopping ideas are mostly healthy food items that are filling, excellent sources of protein and delicious.

 Budget Groceries List: What NOT To Buy